Constellation-Labs/documentation-hub/validate/quick-start/online-quickstart.md

 True
 </MacWindow>

-If you are not on the seed list, please 🛑 **stop** here and contact a Discord Administrator from the Constellation Network Official Discord server.
+If you are not on the seed list, please 🛑 **stop** here and contact a Discord Administrator Team Lead from the Constellation Network Official Discord server.

 You must wait for the next network cluster restart that includes a seed list update.

 ## ◽ Preform an upgrade

-Utilizing the [upgrade](/validate/automated/nodectl-commands#upgrade) command, we can take care of most of the necessary items to ensure our Node can join the cluster properly.
+Utilizing the [upgrade](/validate/automated/nodectl-commands#upgrade) command, we can take care of most of the necessary items to ensure our node can join the cluster properly.

 ```
 sudo nodectl upgrade -ni
 ```
-The `-ni` will run the `upgrade` in non-interactive mode, using all the default values.
+The `-ni` will run the upgrade in `non-interactive mode`, using all the default values.

+🛑 ✋ **Layer1 metagraph validators only**! ✋ 🛑

-🛑 ✋ Layer1 **only** metagraph validators **SHOULD** skip to [this](#-verify-your-status) step at the time. 🛑 ✋ **
+Layer1 metagraph validators **SHOULD** skip to [this](#-verify-your-status) step at the time.

-:::danger HYBRID NODES ONLY
+✅ ✅ **Hybrid Hypergraph validators only!** ✅ ✅

+:::danger EXPECTED FAILURE
-You will see your Node attempt to connect to the layer1 profile and fail.  **This is expected, and can be ignored**.
+After your node finishes connection steps to join the layer0 Hypergraph, you will see your Node attempt to connect to the layer1 profile and fail.  **This is expected, and can be ignored**.

 <span style={{fontSize:".7em"}}><b>Hybrid Node:</b> A node that connects to both a layer0 and layer1 cluster.</span>
 :::

-A new Node must go through the process of obtaining the entire [snapshot chain](/learn/advanced-concepts/architecture) from the cluster.
+A new Node must go through the process of obtaining the entire [snapshot chain](/metagraphs/concepts/snapshots) from the cluster.
 Layer1 is not allowed on the cluster until the layer0 cluster has its entire chain.

 During this stage, your Node will transition into `SessionStarted` and then transition again to `DownloadInProgress` state.

+<p style={{fontSize:".7em"}}>There are other states that the node may transition into; however, these two states are the most obvious to see.</p>

+## ◽ DownloadInProgress

+After the upgrade completes, our goal is to see that our node has reached `DownloadInProgress` state.
+We will verify this by issuing this command.

 ```
 sudo nodectl status -p dag-l0
 ```